jatang994/212-spring-2020/pa-03/readme.md

 class Board {
     private:
         // TODO
-        // define your data members and private methods here
+        // define your own data members and private methods here

     public:
         // default constructor (for creating an empty board) Board();
         // full constructor
         // b: an initial board configuration
-        // the board is just a sequence of numbers in row-major order (including the zero element)
+        // the board is just a vector that contains a sequence of numbers in row-major order (including the zero element)
-        // n: number of elements in the board (including 0, for a 3x3 board n should be 9)
         // m: an initial number of moves
-        // type: distance to be used 'm' for manhattan and 'b' for hamming Board(unsigned int *b, unsigned int n, unsigned int m, char type);
+        // type: distance to be used 'm' for manhattan and 'b' for hamming Board(const std::vector<int> &b, unsigned int m, char type);
         // destructor
         ~Board();